sinai-dev/sinai-dev.github.io/GettingStarted/SLPacks.md

 ### Recipes

 The `Recipes\` folder is obviously used to define custom recipes.
-Simply place the xml file(s) in this folder.
+Simply place the xml files in this folder.

 See also: [Custom Recipes](Custom/ItemRecipes).